-Another potential system deficiency is a section of high velocity flows in the Charbonneau District.
+Another potential system deficiency is a small section of high velocity flows in a 4-inch diameter pipe segment within the Charbonneau District.
 Velocities higher than 6 feet per second (fps) can result in unnecessary energy loss and cause excessive wear on the affected piping and equipment.
 Higher system velocities also increase the potential for damage from transient surges in the water system.
 In general, velocities are below 6 fps in the City's water system.
-However, an exception to this trend was discovered in a model evaluation of the Charbonneau system.
-Velocities of 12 fps were identified in the Charbonneau 4-inch supply line under a peak hour demand scenario.
+In a model evaluation of the Charbonneau system, velocities of 12 fps were identified in a 4-inch supply pipeline segment under a peak hour demand scenario.